-According to the Identity Theft Resource Center (“ITRC”), there have already been 420 data breaches in 2016 resulting in over 12 million personal records being exposed making your identity move vulnerable to theft.
+According to the Identity Theft Resource Center (“ITRC”), there have already been 420 data breaches in 2016 resulting in over 12 million personal records being exposed, making your identity move vulnerable to theft.
 It is not surprising that as the use of technology increases and becomes more central in our everyday lives, the risk of identity theft will increase as well.
-While we often read news stories that discuss the heightened risk of identity theft associated with retail, both physical and online (especially during the holidays), many people aren’t as aware of other vulnerable areas.
+While we often read news stories that discuss the heightened risk of identity theft associated with retail, both physical and online (especially during the holidays), many people are not aware of other vulnerable areas.

 Medical records include financial and health-related information.

 The breaching of healthcare industry databases is increasing every year.
 In lieu of these increases, it is becoming more important to keep a close eye on your medical information.
 Indeed, our most personal details are included in our medical records and breaches can expose financial and medical information.
 Not only can medical identity theft do substantial damage to your financial well-being, but your medical records may be altered which can affect how you’re treated and types of medicine you're given.
 Keeping in mind the sensitive nature of information and data the medical and healthcare industries handle, we might presume that there are extra secure protective mechanisms in place to ward off would-be thieves.
 Regardless of whether or not that is the case, it shouldn't deter us from remaining vigilant ourselves.

 What can I do to protect my medical records?